Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

                 break
 ```

 The function  `cv2.resize()`  is used to scale the processed image to the appropriate size.

-The function`cv2.imshow()` is used to display the image in window. `'’'frame` is the window name. “frame_resize” is the displayed content and must be followed by “cv2.waitKey()”.
+The function `cv2.imshow()` is used to display the image in window. `frame` is the window name. “frame_resize” is the displayed content and must be followed by `cv2.waitKey()`.
 Otherwise, the content can not be displayed.

 The function `cv2.waitKey()` is used to wait for inputting key and the parameter “1” refers to the delay time.

 <p id="anchor_5_4"></p>

-**3.5.4 Image Processing Analysis**
+**3.4.4 Image Processing Analysis**

 {lineno-start=64}